Maiku3/GalleryGaze/README.md

 http://localhost:3000/home to get to the home page

 ## Potential Improvements
-- Utilizing a framework like ReactJS as it is modular and will make the UI better.
+- Utilizing a modular framework like ReactJS
+- Improving the UI